 - Increased throughput.
 The ideal warehouse will handle the highest possible volume in the most efficient manner available.
 Often, however, traditional warehouses are anything but efficient.
 Automated solutions promote greater productivity by shifting away from wasteful workflows.
 Pallet shuttles, AGVs, and AS/RS systems are also exceptionally efficient, so more items can be handled in less time.

-From labor shortages to a chaotic supply chain, 2022 has presented its fair share of challenges.
+From labor shortages to a chaotic supply chain, 2022 through 2023 has presented its fair share of challenges.
 Many of these issues began with the pandemic but promise to continue far into the future.

 Warehouse automation systems provide valuable opportunities to address these concerns in the most economically responsible manner possible.
 What’s more, automated solutions provide a sense of security, as business leaders know they can scale this technology up or down with few repercussions.

 - Cooperative automation.
 Humans and computerized systems bring distinct, but equally valuable skill sets to the table.
 Moving forward, a greater emphasis will be placed on using both of their unique capabilities, rather than simply using robots as a means of replacing humans.
 Workers will be pleased to ditch the most dangerous and boring tasks in favor of responsibilities that challenge and delight them.

 - Microfulfillment.
 Highly demanding customers now demand exceptionally short shipping times.
 This has placed huge burdens on the already stifled eCommerce industry.
 Many business leaders have realized that heightened expectations will be easier to meet if a greater volume of smaller distribution centers are placed within easy reach of consumers.
 These will still be automated to produce exceptional efficiency.